HomeNews & InfoFan FictionMessage BoardLinksEmail

 She gave his arm a final squeeze, then got in her car.

 The opening of the door broke Sam's train of thought.
 She studied Daniel's face, but learned nothing from it.
-He was wearing the mask again.

 "So, I bet you'll be happy to get those stitches out," he commented lightly as he entered the living room.